mikrono/tModLoaderWiki_kr_ko/Mod.md

 Stores the name of the mod.
 This name serves as the mod's identification, and also helps with saving everything your mod adds.

-### public string Version

-Currently has no use.

-### public string Author
+### public ModProperties Properties

-Currently has no use.
+Stores the properties of the mod.

 ## Methods

-### public abstract void SetModInfo(out string name, ref string version, ref string author)
+### public abstract void SetModInfo(out string name, ref ModProperties properties)

-Override this method in order to give your mod a name, version, and author.
+Override this method in order to give your mod a name and set its properties.

 ### public abstract void Load()